 While most Indians in Canada are covered by some sort of treaty, many are not, particularly in British Columbia and Quebec.
 Starting in the 1970s, the Canadian government began negotiating modern treaties with historically ignored aboriginal nations through what is now called the land-claim settlements process.
 Such settlements have proved extraordinarily difficult to hammer out, however, routinely taking many years and involving enormous teams of lawyers and bureaucrats.

-A Indian reserve (or reservation) is a legally-protected area, defined by a treaty, where aboriginal Canadians can live in a state of semi-exemption from a number of federal and provincial laws, and participate in a society organized according to native traditions.
-In practice, most reserves are small, isolated communities, resembling anything from a trailer park to a small village, with populations of no more than a few hundred residents each.
+A Indian reserve (or reservation) is a legally-protected area of land, defined by a treaty, where aboriginal Canadians can live in a state of semi-exemption from a number of federal and provincial laws, and participate in a society organized according to native traditions.
+In practice, most reserves are small, isolated communities in very rural parts of Canada.
+They may resemble anything from a trailer park to a small village, and rarely have populations larger than a few hundred.
 Governance of the reserve is legally entrusted to the local band council, which has considerable power to determine how their community will be run.
 Most reserves still receive some sort of regular treaty payment from the federal government, and this money is used by the band council to provide residents with basic services such as housing, education, roads, police, and — in many cases — income.

 Living “on reserve” exempts native people from having to pay federal or provincial taxes, and, in most cases, entitles them to special grants to help pay for health care, post-secondary education, public transportation, and other social services.
 Aboriginal hunters and fishermen are likewise usually exempt from size and quantity restrictions, and if a reserve’s territory is lucky enough to contain natural resources such as oil or minerals, then the residents may be eligible to earn a cut of the royalties, too.
 These days, some of Canada’s savvier native bands have taken to exploiting the legal exemptions of their reserves to operate tax-exempt malls or casinos that make a lot of money for the tribe, as well as selling untaxed cigarettes or legally dubious products like fireworks, which may be banned by the surrounding city or province.